reena-pasunuri/reena-pasunuri/README.md

 I thrive in Agile environments, collaborating with developers, product managers, and stakeholders to deliver high-quality software solutions.

-My Journey
+My Journey-
-I recently completed an MSc in Computer Science in the UK, which helped expand my technical expertise and adaptability.
-My experience has reinforced my problem-solving skills, critical thinking, and resilience, which I apply to every software testing project.
+I have worked on and handled various projects, gaining solid experience in both manual and automation testing.
+Through this journey, I’ve strengthened my problem-solving abilities, critical thinking, and resilience, qualities I consistently apply to ensure the quality and reliability of every software testing project I take on.

 Why I Created This repository